 Air Shows 102 is designed especially for event organizers from new or small shows as well as newly assigned officers and enlisted personnel taking on significant air show business responsibilities for the first time.
 And because so many of you also have responsibilities for the air/ground operations aspect of your show, we've scheduled this course so as not to conflict with Air Shows 101, giving you an opportunity to attend both.

-The cost for Air Shows 102: Business Basics (Parts 1 & 2 inclusive) is $320.
+The cost for Air Shows 102: Business Basics (Parts 1 & 2 inclusive) is $305 if you register before December 1, and $320 if you register on-site.
 This seminar is not included in your convention registration fee.

 Air Boss 201: Advanced Air Boss Workshop

 Air bosses are the individuals who control the aviation event activities in accordance with the briefed schedule, applicable waiver and federal regulations.
 In short, they must be prepared to assume responsibility for everything related to safe air and ground operations conducted as part of the air show: